 Fulham / Bar / Restaurant / Cuisine: Pub

 Elk Bar is cool without trying too hard to look it.
 It's still in a pretty plush area but manages to be less ostentatious or pretentious than some of its King's Road relatives.
 Gratifyingly, the kind of women you're likely to meet here fall into a similar bracket.
 They are all beautiful and elegant enough not to look even a smidgeon out of place in Chelsea but they're that bit more chatty and charming.
 On Friday/Saturday nights the bar is jumping and there isn't a seat to be had so the dancefloor becomes an obligation!
 The kind of woman you're likely to meet here is intelligent and independent-minded but also friendly and up for a laugh.

 Shoreditch / Bar /

-Shoreditch - The indie chick: Picture the scene, it's a night out in Shoreditch, you're with your closest compares and you're looking for a spot that offers a potent mix of trend-setting music and low maintenance female specimens.
+The indie chick: picture the scene, it's a night out in Shoreditch, you're with your closest compares and you're looking for a spot that offers a potent mix of trend-setting music and low maintenance female specimens.
 The Old Blue Last is the perfect pick and this notorious East London nightspot remains on the cutting edge of capital's underground music scene.
 Prerequisites include: dancing like a lunatic, a penchant for strong libations, and suitably coiffed hair.
-The music nights are usually free, so there's no excuse for not buying one of these ladies a drink or two.
-(James McManus)
+The music nights are usually free, so there's no excuse for not buying one of these gorgeous ladies a drink or two.